jaszhix/NoMansConnect/ISSUE_TEMPLATE.md

 - Absolute path to your storage_x.hg files.
 - Absolute path to your NMS install directory.

-Use Pastebin of directly attach these files:
+Use Pastebin of directly attach these files (Users/<Username>/AppData/Roaming/NoMansConnect):

 - NMC.log
 - settings.json